Full-wave modeling of the O-X mode conversion in the Pegasus Toroidal Experiment: 2D simulations

 In the 2D simulations, the poloidal and toroidal injection angle can be scanned in order to find the maximum conversion efficiency.
 Figure~\ref{fig:fullwave_2D_snapshots} shows three snapshots at different times of the absolute value of the wave electric field for a poloidal and toroidal injection angle of 10\textdegree\ and 0\textdegree, respectively.
 Density profile \#1 (see Fig.~\ref{fig:1D_density_profiles}b and Eq.~(\ref{eq:density1})) was used in this simulation.
 The positions of the characteristic frequency layers for 2.45~GHz are given in the plot.
 In the first snapshot, taken after $T=2$ oscillation periods, the wave has not yet reached the conversion layer.
 Its focused phase fronts can be clearly seen.
 At $T=3.5$, the wave has reached the conversion layer and one can see a complicated interference pattern building up between the incoming and the reflected (i.~e. not converted) wave.
 After $T=20$ oscillation periods, a steady state situation has been reached and a conversion efficiency of 33\% is found.
 The generated X-mode, which is visible by its enhanced wave electric field and the small scale structure, is damped at the UHR, since no X--B conversion is included in this simulation (see Sec.~\ref{s:fullwave_IPFFDMC}).

 In order to check for the influence of the shape of the density profile on the conversion efficiency, for each of the three profiles shown in Fig.~\ref{fig:1D_density_profiles}b, more than 500 runs have been performed, each with a different combination of poloidal and toroidal injection angle.
-The result of these calculations is shown in Fig.~\ref{fig:fullwave_2D_OXcontour_ne267}, where the conversion efficiency is plotted as a function of the toroidal and poloidal injection angle.
+After the steady state situation has been reached, the conversion efficiency can be deduced.
+It is plotted in Fig.~\ref{fig:fullwave_2D_OXcontour_ne267} as function of the toroidal and poloidal injection angle.
 The maximum conversion efficiency is found at different injection angles for different density profiles.
 This is especially true for profile \#1, as opposed to the two other profiles.
 The general shape of the angular window differs also when comparing the results from profile \#1 with the two others: the window becomes broader with the density profile moving closer to the antenna.
 The highest conversion efficiencies of 75\% are also achieved for profile \#3, in which the distance between the mode conversion layer and the antenna is the shortest.
 Density profile \#2 and \#3 have shorter gradient lengths in the mode conversion region, and, thus, smaller values of $k_0L_n$, which results in the observed broader angular window (c.~f.
 Fig.~\ref{fig:fullwave_1D_eta_Nz}).

 These results clearly illustrates the importance of the knowledge of the actual density profile in front of the antenna for efficient EBW coupling.
 It was also shown how smaller values of $k_0L_n$ result in larger angular windows for efficient mode conversion (the same result was found in the 1D simulations).
 Hence, steeper profiles in front of the antenna seem to be preferable in this case, although even steeper profiles would lead to a deterioration of the conversion efficiency, as described in Sec.~\ref{s:fullwave_IPFFDMC}.